harshitv804/Simple-Website-Blocker-using-Python-GUI/README.md

 This python program was directly converted to an `.exe` file, hence this can't be used for further development.
 Feel free to download and use it.

+## How it works?
+This python console app blocks websites by adding the user input (websites to be blocked) into the `HOSTS` file in your local machine.
+A `HOST` file is basically used by a operating system to map a connection between an IP address and domain names before going to domain name servers.

 ## Note:
 1. There are bugs so use at your own risk.
 2. The buttons are working good, the problem is when its clicked it will not show any actions.